 Adjustment variables included in the Cox model for prediction of the transplant probability are recipient sex, recipient blood group, spline terms of recipient weight and age, recipient disease group, percentage of time NT (total/too bad/too good), the national match MELD, whether the patient is on dialysis, whether the patient has a downmarked MELD and whether the patient has an exception (Y/N).

-Figure \ref{fig:IPCW_survival_curves} shows estimated survival functions without (orange) and with (blue) correction for dependent censoring for non-HU patients, stratified by the laboratory MELD score at listing.
-As expected, estimated 90-day survival probabilities decrease due to inverse probability weighting, with 90-day waitlist survival estimated with IPCW up to 7.4\% lower for MELD 25-29 than 90-day waitlist survival estimated without IPCW.
+Figure \ref{fig:chappsfig2} shows estimated survival functions without (orange) and with (blue) correction for dependent censoring for non-HU patients, stratified by the laboratory MELD score at listing.
+As expected, estimated 90-day survival probabilities decrease due to inverse probability weighting, with 90-day waiting list survival estimated with IPCW up to 7.4\% lower for MELD 25--29 than 90-day waiting list survival estimated without IPCW.